jedevc/rngback/README.md

 	$ cd rngback
 	$ python setup.py install

-You should then be able to access then `rngback` command.
+You should then be able to access the `rngback` command.
 If not, then make sure that the pip installation directory is added to your `PATH`.

 ## Usage